-You have worked so hard on your project and now you are ready to frame it.
-I you are like most, this is the hardest part o the entire project.
-Your material bunches up and the frame never exactly fits and sewing the pieces together, don't even think about it.
-Lucky for you, there are so many great tutorials online that we no longer have to live in a framing nightmare.
+You have worked so hard on your cross stitch project and now you are ready to frame it.
+If you are like most, this is the hardest part of the entire project.
+Your material bunches up and the frame never exactly fits.
+There are solutions so you don't have to dread the framing step.
+From a simple hoop to an intricate tin, framing your project doesn't have to cause you stress.

-One of the easiest and least expensive ways to frame your work is to simply use a wooden hoop (also known as Hoopla).
+One of the easiest and least expensive ways to frame your cross stitch work is to simply use a wooden hoop (also known as Hoopla).
 This type of framing is very popular.
 It is a great alternative to the traditional square and the hoops are inexpensive.
 You can create a theme with several hoops.

 You can find self-stick mounting board in many sizes or you can cut it to fit the frame.
-Be aware that it is hard to cut and you might run into not cutting the lines straight.
-It is best to cut it on a flat service with a craft knife that is used specifically for cutting mounting board.
-Some places that you purchase the board from may be willing to cut it for you, so ask about this service.
-Most craft stores have self stick mounting board in the stitching section or you can order it online at Amazon.
+Be aware that it is hard to cut and you might not cut the lines straight.
+It is best to cut it on a flat surface with a craft knife that is used specifically for cutting mounting board.
+Some stores will cut it for you, so ask about this service.
+Most craft stores have self-stick mounting board in the stitching section or you can order it online at Amazon.

-Using a mint tin is a great way to showcase your project and store your cross stitch tools.
-Don't be afraid to try something new.
-It is fun to use found objects and turn them into something new.
-You can store your needleminders and scissors in the tin.
+Using a mint tin is a great way to showcase your project and store your cross stitch tools such as needleminders and scissors in the tin.
 This is a great gift for those who are just started out on their cross stitch path.
 Show them how to stitch and let them use the tin for their supplies.
 Pinterest has a lot of great ideas, too.

-Get creative with your cross stitch, there aren't any rules and if they are, break them!
-If you are more traditional, stick with mounting board and a fancy frame.
+Get creative with your cross stitch, there aren't any rules and if they are, break them.
+If you are more traditional, stick with a mounting board and a fancy frame